linn221/Book-Inventory/journal.md

 - [x] implement javascript in edit form\
 display only related books\
 dynamic total price (including reseting the value at selecting a different course)
-- [!] inline javascript for selecting the course, chosen books and total bill (make it global)
+- [x] inline javascript for selecting the course, chosen books and total bill (make it global)
-- [!] edit purchase, select chosen books and course on start
+- [x] edit purchase, select chosen books and course on start
-- [!] disable autofocus on student edit form
+- [x] disable autofocus on student edit form
 - [!] validation for create form
 - [!] finish update student
 - [!]
 CRUD purchase